BigPapa001/active-directory-homelab/README.md

 Practice basic domain administration tasks

-# Steps
+# Server Setup

-1. Use Virtual Box and to create a New VM selecting Windows 2019 as the OS and ensuring that you mount the required ISO file found here: https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019
+1. Use Virtual Box and to create a New VM with two network adapters and selecting Windows 2019 as the OS, ensuring that you mount the required ISO file found here: https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019

 2. Ensure you select the desktop experience when installing the server